 Duff's success with Lizzie McGuire led her to work in other facets with Disney, including starring in the 2002 Disney Channel movie Cadet Kelly and releasing an album, Santa Claus Lane, for the company's music label.
 In 2003, Duff and Disney entered negotiations for an extension to the Lizzie McGuire franchise, but talks broke down over pay disputes.

 'Metamorphosis' Debut Album

-Nevertheless, 2003 proved to be a banner year for Hilary Duff, as the 16-year-old starred in three movies — Agent Cody Banks, The Lizzie McGuire Movie and Cheaper by the Dozen — and released her first non-Disney studio album, Metamorphosis.
-Featuring songs written by both Hilary and Haylie Duff, the album eventually went triple-platinum in the United States.
+Nevertheless, 2003 proved to be a banner year for Duff, as the 16-year-old starred in three movies — Agent Cody Banks, The Lizzie McGuire Movie and Cheaper by the Dozen — and released her first non-Disney studio album, Metamorphosis.
+Featuring songs written by both Duff and her sister, the album eventually went triple-platinum in the United States.
 By now, Duff had developed a reputation as a teen idol and drew comparisons to the late Annette Funicello, who had risen to prominence as the star of The Mickey Mouse Club half a century before.

 'A Cinderella Story'